 Turmeric has been praised for its ability to help decrease inflammation and provide a great source of vitamin B6.
-Despite this, turmeric remains a relatively unknown cooking addition for the general public.
+Despite this, turmeric remains a relatively unknown cooking addition.

 Though turmeric is a root it is ground up to create a powder that serves as a spice for cooking and provides a mildly peppery taste.